Rheinmetall Rh-120: Background

 The development of the 120 mm L/44 gun started in 1965, as the Bundeswehr felt a more powerful gun was needed for its new tanks.
 The first instance of a larger Soviet tank gun was witnessed on the chassis of a modified T-55 in 1961.
 In 1965, the Soviet Union's T-62 made its first public appearance, armed with a 115 mm smoothbore tank gun.
 The Soviet decision to increase the power of its tank's main armament had come when, in the early 1960s, an Iranian tank commander defected over the Soviet border in a brand-new M60 Patton tank, which was armed with the 105 mm M68 gun, the US version of the British Royal Ordnance L7.
 Despite the introduction of the T-62, in 1969 their T-64 tank was rearmed with a new 125 mm tank gun, while in 1972 Nizhny Tagil began production of the T-72 tank, also armed with the 125 mm gun.
 At the fighting at Sultan Yakoub, during the 1982 Lebanon War, the Israeli government claimed to have destroyed nine Syrian T-72s with the Merkava main battle tank, armed with an Israeli version of the American M68 105 mm tank gun.
 Whether true or not, the Soviets test-fired a number of Israeli M111 Hetz armor-piercing discarding sabot rounds at Kubinka, finding the 105 mm round was able to perforate the sloped front section plate but not the turret armour of the T-72 tank.
 In response, the Soviets developed the T-72M1.
 This led Israel to opt for a 120 mm tank gun during the development process of the Merkava III main battle tank.
-This case is similar to the American decision to replace the M68 105 mm tank gun with Rheinmetall's 120 mm gun in 1976; the introduction of the T-64A had raised the question within the armour community of whether the new ammunition for the existing gun caliber could effectively defeat the new Soviet tank.
+This case is similar to the American decision to replace the M68 105 mm tank gun with Rheinmetall's 120 mm gun in 1976; the introduction of the T-64A had raised the question within the armour community of whether the new ammunition for the existing gun calibre could effectively defeat the new Soviet tank.